Glossary

 ## Real-World Context

-This includes events, venues, performers, categories, and associated quantitative signals such as predicted attendance, spend, rankings, and temporal impact patterns.
-Real-world context is spatial and time-bound.
-It answers questions such as:
+Real-world context refers to structured, verified representations of real-world activity that materially influence demand - events, venues, performers, and associated quantitative signals such as predicted attendance, spend, rankings, and temporal impact patterns.

 ## Saved Location